Vinny-Bass/keep-going/Readme.md

 Each chapter will also include optional additional content to enhance your learning.

 ## Have Fun!
 Remember, there's no magic formula to becoming a good programmer.
 Just study, practice, and stay focused (and avoid any questionable substances 😉).
-Good luck, and enjoy the challenge!s
+Good luck, and enjoy the challenge!